aaps/MCmotions/README.md

 --destfile filename (- extention) the json destination filename to import via blender

---session sesnumber, if you have multyple recordings in one log file you can choose the session here, a session starts everytime you stop and start recording. default session 0 (crasy programmers start counting at 0)
+--scene (the scene you want to use)

---avgmiddle yes/no, to put the minecraft motions coordinates smack in the middle of the blender scene else it could be you have to search alot in blender.
+--avgmiddle yes/no, to put the minecraft motions coordinates smack in the middle of the blender scene else it could be you have to search alot in blender. (will not put the map in the middle, better not to use for now)

 --excludeent exclude entity from the destination file, a comma seperated list of ids